Oh the Holidays. The Carols, the Lights The eggnog and Cheer.

-the roof?
-Same as number 1. the bath vent transfers warm moist heated air into
+3. Bath vent transfers warm moist heated air into the attic.

 cause the roof sheeting to swell and buckle, this is an expensive fix.
 Moist